microsoft/IoT-Plug-and-Play-Workshop/docs/ConnectSimulator.md

 1. Enter a new Registration ID

     The Registration ID becomes a device name in the solution.
-Please use `Thermo141`

     ![DPS 02](media/DPS-02.png)